 SCHOOL BOARD POLICY REVIEW COMMITTEE ...
 The committee will discuss proposed changes to policies and regulations covering bullying.
 The meeting will begin at 12 p.m. on Tuesday, Dec.
 3, at school district headquarters (25 Churchill Ave.).

-COUNCIL POLICY AND SERVICES COMMITTEE ...
-The committee plans to consider options for revising the process for application and recruitment to local boards and commissions; review a new audit of Employee Health Benefits Administration; and consider recommendations for the 2013 council priority-setting process.
-The meeting will begin at 6 p.m. on Tuesday, Dec.
-11, in the Council Conference Room at City Hall (250 Hamilton Ave.).
+COUNCIL FINANCE COMMITTEE ...
+The committee plans to discuss the financial results from the first quarter of fiscal year 2014; consider modifications to the city's street-sweeping program; and discuss a long-range financial forecast for the years 2014 to 2024.
+The meeting will begin at 7 p.m. on Tuesday, Dec.
+3, in the Council Conference Room at City Hall (250 Hamilton Ave.).